 What we do have as a lead to answer the question are the gut reactions of something that appears peculiar and odd.
 A simple way of discerning a cognitive and narrative pitfall of bias is if the story told makes us feel better and smarter than others.
 But, looking beyond the sense of meaning, we are not enlightened about the ways Western culture has historically dismissed the narrative as a cognitive process and how our thinking and feelings work in favor of what can be seen and felt.
 When we hear the story, we don’t get the full picture of the narrative and cognitive systems and their dynamic forces as all the light is on what can actually be seen and perceived.
 Therefore, we overlook the narrative and cognitive aspects of taking perspective and position in space when imagining causal, temporal, and spatial links of objects.
 Given the privilege, we have today of imagining the circumstances depicted in the story, but where the framework of imagination eighty years ago is omitted, we consequently miss out on a dimension of emotion and fear that explains how the need for control can have caused a “survival bias” where saving resources in actual fact clashed with saving lives.

 Interestingly, we never miss a good story about a unique individual like Ueda (see Part 1, Putting into play) and in this case, Wald, who, from the other side of the Atlantic and with the help of mathematics, managed to see what others couldn’t.
 Once again, this demonstrates the dual nature of how we use our imagination without acknowledging it.
 This is due to the pattern of beliefs maintained by Western culture to generally only confirm what can be seen and felt.
 And that’s why the 7-grades model of reasoning, published in 2017 by Gärdenfors and Lombard, is an opening to explore what we believe we can’t see but where the 4th grade explains how our mindreading works by using intuition.
-Intuition is the interpretation of traces in the presence that point to activities in the past which help us make assumptions about the future.
+Intuition is the interpretation of traces in the presence that point to activities in the past that help us make assumptions about the future.

-Here I would like to stress the point I was making earlier about how, when we are reading causal, spatial and temporal links, we should pay attention to the gut feeling of things that don’t make sense.
+Here I would like to stress the point I was making earlier about how, when we are reading causal, spatial, and temporal links, we should pay attention to the gut feeling of things that don’t make sense.
 As it can be exhausting to continually pick up cues from feelings, I would like to provide an additional helper to avoid pitfalls caused by commonly held beliefs, which makes me return to Lucifer to see what we can learn from the devil.

-The core of the television series is to depict Lucifer surprised by not having his beliefs and expectations on humanity confirmed.
+The core of the television series is to depict Lucifer as surprised by not having his beliefs and expectations on humanity confirmed.
 What differentiates Lucifer from us as designers, from a cognitive point of view, is the fact that he is taken care of by a narrative constructor who is looking after the pacing of Lucifer’s learning.
 This is achieved by having the devil questioning his experiences and beliefs when interacting with others.

 In reality, however, we need to become our own narrative constructors to ensure that our beliefs and expectations won’t have a blocking effect on our learning and where a feeling of surprise – even if we don’t agree – could be the opening.
 This is why I have repeated throughout the series to have curiosity as default.